News & Events

 Welcome from the Chair

 • The changes to the program take effect as of the 2019/2020 calendar year.
 As students follow the academic calendar of the year they were admitted, students currently in the program will continue to follow the requirements listed in their calendar year.
-You will find the requirements for your calendar year by running a degree evaluation through your Student Online Services.
+You will find the requirements for your calendar year by running a degree evaluation through your myUNBC Student Account.
 Need help?
 You will find information on how to run a degree evaluation online at www.unbc.ca/advising .

 • Did you know?
 The Official version of the UNBC Calendar is always the pdf copy!
 You can find your calendar year by visiting www.unbc.ca/calendar , and clicking on the Calendar Archives link.